 Most industry benchmarks measure whether a model can solve an isolated problem, but that isn’t how code needs to operate in real-world production environments.
 They don’t assess whether the model acts like a good colleague or whether the code it writes will be maintainable six months later.

 To evaluate Lumen Outpost, we examined three new internal benchmarks: Niche-Bench (legacy-language robustness), Slop-Bench (maintainability), and Vibe-Bench (collaboration).
-We trained on three specific pillars for Lumen Outpost, using RL with explicit signals for code quality, behavior, and robustness across languages.
+We trained on three specific pillars for Lumen Outpost, using RL with explicit signals for code quality, behaviour, and robustness across languages.

 With Lumen Outpost, engineers get cleaner code, more consistent interactions, and significantly better performance in constrained environments.
 Read the Lumen Outpost Benchmark Report for the full benchmark results.